 As an adult, Dennis dedicated much of his energy to the promotion of the sport of Horseshoe Pitching.
 For over 3 decades Dennis served as a national distributor and provided horseshoes and game-related items to thousands upon thousands of horseshoe pitchers, from professional world champions to backyard hobbyists.
-In addition, he established the Southern Utah Horseshoe Pitchers Association and served for over 30 years as its president, culimating in winning the bid to bring the World Tournament back to Utah in 2013 and again in 2017, where he too was inducted into the NHPA Hall-of-Fame.
+In addition, he established the Southern Utah Horseshoe Pitchers Association and served for over 30 years as its president, culminating in winning the bid to bring the World Tournament back to Utah in 2013 and again in 2017, where he too was inducted into the NHPA Hall-of-Fame.

 After Mr. Gordon’s death in 1959, Queen City Forging in Ohio continued to manufacture the Gordon shoe with one major redesign in 1969.
 By the beginning of the 21st century the global forging industry had evolved to the point that Queen City decided to terminate production of the Gordon in favor of more profitable items.
 Determined to preserve the iconic Gordon horseshoe, Dennis negotiated the purchase of the Gordon shoe from Queen City and established the Omega Horseshoe Company in 2006.